 Get enough sleep: You need to be well-rested.
 Try to get at least 8 hours of sleep every night.
 Make a routine of going to bed at the same time every night and waking up at the same time every morning.
 Research has shown that having a repetitive routine helps calm and reduce anxiety.
 So take control of your day and your life.
 Start your day off right.

 Don't sweat the small stuff: Some things are beyond your control.
 Learn to accept it.
 Stressing over stuff will not affect the outcome.
-Instead, practice mindfulness; it teaches you how to be present "in the moment" and respond to stress.
+Instead, practice mindfulness; it teaches you how to be present "at the moment" and respond to stress.

 Think positive: A person with anxiety always thinks, "what if."
 You have to change your way of thinking.
 Don't let your mind torture you; every day is filled with uncertainty.
 Avoidance intensifies anxiety when you try not to think about the thing that is causing anxiety.
 Put your fears in perspective by confronting them and asking questions.
 Focus on the positive, even if it's small.